 Chemical Waste Collection Requests

-Wastes that are generated on a regular basis may be set up as Routines.
+Chemical waste generated on a regular basis may be set up as routine pickup.
 To do

 this, fill out a New Routine Chemical Waste Collection